How Compassion Gives You Courage

 COMPASSION AND COURAGE

-In chapter 3, ‘From Fear To Courage’, Dr Jinpa explains: “Compassion – for ourselves and for others – takes courage.
-It takes courage to take care of ourselves, to make decisions in our best interest and not let our fear of what other people think throw us off course… Compassion requires us to pay attention and engage with people’s troubles and suffering when it might be easier to ignore them or to otherwise make do with the status quo.
-It takes courage to trust enough to open ourselves up to others, whether in asking for or offering help.
+So, if compassion is so good for us, why don’t we practice more often?
+Dr Thupten Jinpa, author of A Fearless Heart, a book on compassion, explains that “Compassion – for ourselves and for others – takes courage.
+It takes courage to take care of ourselves, to make decisions in our best interest and not let our fear of what other people think throw us off course… Compassion requires us to pay attention and engage with people’s troubles and suffering when it might be easier to ignore them or to otherwise make do with the status quo,” she says.
+“It takes courage to trust enough to open ourselves up to others, whether in asking for or offering help.
 However, compassion also makes courage.
-Acting out of compassion for ourselves, we can be more confident that we are doing the right thing…It takes courage to open our hearts to others and expose our vulnerability, but as the Dalai Lama often points out, when we do we feel transparent and free.
-We can stop hiding, stop fearing someone will see who we really are, because we are choosing to be seen”
+Acting out of compassion for ourselves, we can be more confident that we are doing the right thing.
+It takes courage to open our hearts to others and expose our vulnerability but, as the Dalai Lama often points out, when we do we feel transparent and free.
+We can stop hiding, stop fearing someone will see who we really are, because we are choosing to be seen.”

 COMPASSION IN ACTION